Aerial view of Breakneck Ridge over the Hudson River

 System language legend

-A shared visual language keeps diagrams clear at a glance.
+A shared visual language keeps every systems diagram clear at a glance.

 Start small, scale smart